 There are three modules in year one each undertaken by all students in the fundamentals of acting, writing and directing.
-Year one will cover skills and fundamentals of the three areas for all students with no options.
+Year one will cover the skills and fundamentals of the three areas for all students with no options.
 This bespoke programme is designed to include the Performative Writing module of current Postgraduate provision at Rose Bruford College.

 Module 3.
-Performer, Writer, Director and Theatre maker.
+Performer, Writer, Director and Theatre Maker.
 (30 credits)

 There are two modules in year two at NTI.
 The first module (module 4) is a 14-week intensive which offers a comprehensive training curriculum taken by all MFA students.
 The second module (module 5) offers students an option in either directing, writing, music theatre or performing.